trevorwslee/AWeatherClock/README.md

 Note that this per-alarm sound selection is only available for ESP32 line of MCU.
-Moreover, if your hardware has the audio module ES8311, you have more
+Moreover, if your hardware has the audio module ES8311, you will have more
 |  |  |
 |--|--|
 |Again, with the `Alarms` tab, you can select the per-alarm sound to alert you when the alarm is due|<div style='width:500px;height:800px'>![](imgs/tab_alarms_sound.jpg)</div>|